MastermindDev007/vaishnodevi/README.md

 # vaishnodevi
-this is my first git repository. author - Dev Davda
+This is my first git repository.
+Author - Dev Davda